Ōme Station: Station layout

-The station has one island platform serving two tracks, with a station building connected to the platform by an underground passage.
+The station has two island platforms serving four tracks, with a station building connected to the platforms by an underground passage.
 The station has a Midori no Madoguchi staffed ticket office.
 The theme song from Himitsu no Akko-chan is used as a departure melody.

 Platforms

 History

 Ōme Station opened on 19 November 1894.
 It was nationalized in 1944.
 It became part of the East Japan Railway Company (JR East) with the breakup of the Japanese National Railways in 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 6,349 passengers daily (boarding passengers only).